vemuladheeraj/SmartExpensesPrivatePolicy/PRIVACY_POLICY.md

 - **No Cloud Storage**: We do not store your financial data on external servers

 ### 2. Security Measures
-- **Biometric Authentication**: We support fingerprint and face recognition for app access
+- **Biometric Authentication**: We support fingerprint and face recognition for app access with local storage
-- **App Lock**: We provide configurable app lock features for additional security
+- **App Lock**: We provide configurable app lock features with timeout settings for additional security
-- **Data Encryption**: All sensitive data is encrypted using military-grade encryption standards
+- **Data Encryption**: All sensitive data is encrypted using AES-256-GCM military-grade encryption standards
 - **Secure Key Management**: We use Android Keystore for secure key generation and storage
+- **OAuth 2.0 Security**: Gmail access uses secure OAuth 2.0 authentication with your explicit consent
+- **Encrypted Shared Preferences**: We use EncryptedSharedPreferences for storing sensitive configuration data
+- **Local Processing**: All data processing occurs locally on your device without external transmission
+- **Contact Data Privacy**: Contact information is only used for name resolution and is not stored or transmitted externally

 ### 3. Data Retention
 - **Local Retention**: Your data is retained on your device until you delete it or uninstall the app